hahuja2612/CS580-Program2/README.md

     * program2.c
     * mylib.h

 :no_entry: Every program will have a required submission guidelines.
 Please read submission requirements carefully.
-Any deviations from specifications on future programs will result in point deductions or incomplete grades.
+Any deviations from specifications will result in point deductions or incomplete grades.

 ## README